JHF101/FFT/readme.md

 4. Calculate the magnitude and phase of the FFT
 5. Simulating what an FFT would look like on a DSP boards pixels for both magnitude and phase
 6. Does a test between a DFT and FFT to ensure outputs are the same by working with generated signals

+## References
+<a id="1">[1]</a>
+E. C. Ifeachor and B. W. Jervis, Digital signal processing: a practical approach, 2nd ed.
+Harlow, England ; New York: Prentice Hall, 2002.